Vaccine Update: Aged 18 or over? Book your jab NOW

 By the end of January, the NHS had reached our every care home resident and we have now offered a vaccine to everyone in the top four priority groups, which ensuring the most vulnerable in society are protected first, as the top four groups account for 88% of COVID deaths.
 With 400 million vaccines now on the stocks and new vaccination sites launching every week, if we continue to encourage vaccine uptake and follow the rules, we are one step closer to coming out of the other side of this pandemic.
-More than 1,000 vaccination sites have already been established across the UK and hundreds more are opening this month.
-As of Friday, 96% of the population in England lived within 10 miles of a vaccination site and we’re expanding the number of vaccination sites further, right across the whole of the UK.
+More than 1,400 vaccination sites have already been established across the UK and hundreds more are opening this month and we’re expanding the number of vaccination sites further, right across the whole of the UK.
 This expansion will include community pharmacy and roving vaccination centres, on top of the hospitals, GP practices, and mass vaccination centres.
-This huge expansion means that by the end of January everyone will live within 10 miles of a vaccination centre, either fixed or roving in England, helping those who are most at risk from COVID-19 to access vaccines for free, regardless of where they live.
+This huge expansion has meant that at the end of January everyone now lives within 10 miles of a vaccination centre, either fixed or roving in England, helping those who are most at risk from COVID-19 to access vaccines for free, regardless of where they live.

 READ MORE: UK COVID-19 vaccines delivery plan